Last updated November 30, 2020.

 - Cleaning materials

 - Mortgage interest

-If your business has a non-capital loss (expenses exceed business income) in any year, figure out which year you can use this loss to decrease your income tax bill.
+If your business has a non-capital loss (your expenses exceed business income) in any year, figure out which year you can use this loss to decrease your income tax bill.

-Non-capital losses can be used to offset personal income: it can be carried back three years or carried forward up to 20 years.
+Non-capital losses can be used to offset income, and the loss can be carried back three years or carried forward up to 20 years.

-With the help of a tax professional who has experience working with entrepreneurs, you can decide if it makes sense to use the non-capital loss in the current tax year, carry the non-capital loss back to recover income tax you’ve already paid, or carry it forward to offset a larger tax-bill.
+With the help of a tax professional who has experience working with small business owners, you can decide if it makes sense to use the non-capital loss in the current tax year, carry the non-capital loss back to recover income tax you’ve already paid, or carry it forward to offset a larger tax-bill.

 Manage your RRSP and TFSA contributions